skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ```
 git submodule add https://github.com/janraasch/hugo-bearblog themes/hugo-bearblog
-echo "theme = 'hugo-bearblog'" >> config.toml
+echo "theme = 'hugo-bearblog'" >> hugo.toml
 ```

-Once that's done you can spin up the website by running `hugo server` and then visiting http://localhost:1313/

-To stop the web server, just enter the command mentioned in your command line application (for macOS its Ctrl+C).

 ### Modifying the site

 Now that the website is set up, you can add your own content to it.

 It's best to refer to a theme's recommended instructions.
 For [hugo-bearblog theme](https://github.com/janraasch/hugo-bearblog/), it's best to refer to the [exampleSite folder](https://github.com/janraasch/hugo-bearblog/tree/master/exampleSite) with the theme.

+### Testing and building the site

+Once that's done you can spin up the website by running `hugo server` and then visiting http://localhost:1313/

+To stop the web server, just enter the command mentioned in your command line application (for macOS its Ctrl+C).

 Once you've made your changes, you can build your website by running the `hugo` command.
 This will update the files within your public folder, which you can then deploy to a hosting service.